Centre for Housing Policy at the University of York

 - Fewer ‘baby-boomers’ were acting as landlords, as they naturally aged out of the market without being replaced by younger people.

-The published report will be used to inform and engage decision-makers about the nature of the private rented sector and what would need to change to ensure its sustainability and suitability in the future.
+The published report was used to inform and engage decision-makers about the nature of the private rented sector and what would need to change to ensure its sustainability and suitability in the future.
 At the bottom of this page, three seminars with Dr Julie Rugg can be viewed, where Dr Rugg discusses Small Landlordism, the role of Local Authorities and the benefits system, in relation to her research.